C# StreamReader

 The ReadToEnd

-to the end of the stream.
-It returns the rest of the stream as a string, from
+position to the end of the stream.
+It returns the remaining content as a

 var fileName = "thermopylae.txt"; using var sr = new StreamReader(fileName); string content = sr.ReadToEnd(); Console.WriteLine(content);